Skin Cancer Resources

 Most skin cancers are preventable

-Skin cancer is the most common form of all cancers in the United States.
+Skin cancer is the most common form of all cancer in the United States.
 Despite repeated warnings about the dangers of sun exposure, skin cancer – particularly melanoma, the deadliest form – continues to take the lives of too many loved ones.
 Many of the more than 5 million skin cancer cases diagnosed annually could be prevented by protecting the skin from extended sun exposure.
 People with light skin who burn easily face the greatest risk; however, skin cancer affects people of all races, skin colors, and ages.
-Early detection is the key to effective treatment and, in some cases, may be the difference between life and death.
+Early detection is the key to effective treatment and, in some cases, maybe the difference between life and death.

 Sun Exposure & Skin Cancer